sparksinfosec/redhat-certs/objectives_study_guide.md

         * sudo systemctl reload sshd.service (reload the config without stoping/starting)
         * sudo systemctl reload-or-restart sshd.service (reload if supported restart if not)
         * sudo systemctl is-enabled sshd.service (see if its enabled or not)
-        * sudo systemctl disbale sshd.service (disable will not come up on boot)
+        * sudo systemctl disable sshd.service (disable will not come up on boot)
         * sudo systemctl enable sshd.service (enable to start at boot)
         * sudo systemctl enable --now sshd.service (enable and start the service)
         * sudo systemctl disable --now sshd.service (disable and stop the service)